Alex Benvenga

-Alex Benvenga (born 30 May 1991) is an Italian footballer who plays as a right back for an amateur side Gallipoli.
+Alex Benvenga (born 30 May 1991) is an Italian footballer who plays as a right back for Serie D side Gallipoli.

 Career

 Born in Gallipoli, the Province of Lecce, Apulia, Benvenga started his career at Apulia team U.S. Lecce.
 He was the member of Allievi U16 team in 2006–07 season.
 Benvenga was promoted to Allievi U17 and the reserve in 2007–08 and 2008–09 respectively.
 In July 2009 he was sold to Lega Pro Prima Divisione team Varese in co-ownership deal.
 He spent half season in Berretti reserve league for Varese.
 In January 2010 he left for Seconda Divisione club Valenzana.
 He also selected to Prima Div.A representatives in Lega Pro Prima Divisione under-21 Tournament in January 2010, which he won the trophy.
 In June 2010 Varese acquired all the registration rights from Lecce.